-Concurrently with, and subject to, the completion of this offering, a group of unrelated third-party investors have agreed to purchase from us, severally but not jointly, an aggregate of US\$110 million in Class A ordinary shares at a price per share equal to the initial public offering price adjusted to reflect the ADS-to-ordinary share ratio, or an aggregate of 23,571,426 Class A ordinary shares at a price of US\$4.67 per Class A ordinary share.
+Concurrently with, and subject to, the completion of this offering, a group of unrelated third-party investors have agreed to purchase from us, severally but not jointly, an aggregate of US\$110 million in Class A ordinary shares at a price per share equal to the initial public offering price adjusted to reflect the ADS-to-ordinary share ratio.
+Assuming an initial public offering price of US\$13.00 per ADS, the midpoint of the estimated initial public offering price range shown on the front cover page of this prospectus, these investors will purchase a total of 25,384,612 Class A ordinary shares from us.
 These investors consist of entities affiliated with Alibaba Group, China Media Capital and CITIC Securities, respectively, which have agreed to purchase US\$30 million, US\$34 million and US\$46 million, respectively, of our Class A ordinary shares.
 These placements are being made pursuant to an exemption from registration with the U.S. Securities and Exchange Commission under Regulation S of the Securities Act.
-Under the subscription agreement executed on April 15, 2011, the completion of this offering is the only substantive closing condition precedent for the concurrent private placements and if this offering is completed, the concurrent private placements will be completed concurrently.
 In connection with the investment by the entity affiliated with Alibaba Group, we have agreed to pay a placement fee equal to 3% of the aggregate purchase price for the investment to Credit Suisse Securities (USA) LLC as the placement agent.
 All of these investors have agreed with the underwriters not to, directly or indirectly, sell, transfer or dispose of any Class A ordinary shares acquired in the private placements for a period of 180 days after the date of this prospectus, subject to certain exceptions.